 The labour office can withdraw your unemployment benefits for up to 12 weeks (blocked period), if you for example without cause:

-During your period of unemployment, the unemployment insurance pays for your:
+During your period of receiving unemployment benefits, the unemployment insurance pays for your:

 While on unemployment benefit, you are also insured against some kinds of accidents.